ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 The Balanced profile provides a good mix of performance and scalability for more common workloads.

 The Balanced with instance storage profile provisions your host with the capability for hosting instances that include [instance storage](/docs/vpc?topic=vpc-instance-storage).
-If you provision a dedicated host with a Balanced with instance storage profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Balanced profile that includes instance storage.
+If you provision a dedicated host with a Balanced instance storage profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Balanced profile that includes instance storage.
 Profiles with instance storage include *d* in the profile name, for example *bx2d* or *bx3d*.

 The Balanced profile family of dedicated hosts on Intel&reg; x86-64 systems are deployed on one of the following processors:
 - *bx2* and *bx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Platinum 8260 Cascade Lake processor with 96 cores in a 4-socket configuration.